kellsaro/docs/integrations/twilio_integration.md

 ![Convert Order to SMS for every new order](/img/integrations/twilio/flow_order_sms.jpg)

-### SMS Customer
+### Convert Customer to SMS

-Sends a SMS for every new Customer that create on Cenit.
+Convert customer to SMS for every new Customer that create on Cenit.

 #### Translator